Know what you’re buying

 Match a credential to a role — with the sources

 Which credential is worth it depends on the role you want.
-RoleMath maps roles to their cited occupation-level pay and credential paths, and sells nothing.
+RoleMath maps roles to their cited occupation-level pay and credential paths, and no provider can pay to change what it says.
 Start from your decision.
 And before you pay for any AI credential, see what employers actually ask for: in our sample of public AI/ML job postings they named skills, not certifications— the cited breakdown is on the AI-title page.